byt3bl33d3r/MITMf/README.md

 - Added beefapi.py for interfacing with BeEF's RESTfulAPI

-- Added Replace plugin

 - Addition of the app-cache poisoning attack by Krzysztof Kotowicz

-- JavaPwn plugin auto-detects and exploits clients with out-of-date java plugins using the Metasploit Frameworks rpc interface!!